 Women at Cooper Grace Ward

 Nearly three quarters of our team members are women and hold some of the most senior roles at Cooper Grace Ward, including equity partner, workgroup leader, chief operating officer, special counsel, senior associate and department head.

 As part of our Equal Opportunity Briefing Policy, in selecting counsel, all reasonable endeavours are made to: identify female counsel in the relevant practice area; genuinely consider engaging such counsel; regularly monitor and review the engagement of female counsel; periodically reporting on the nature and rate of engagement of female counsel.
 Nonetheless, in making the selection decision, Cooper Grace Ward will refer clients to other providers and counsel on the basis of skills, merit and suitability for the client’s needs and at all times this will be done with a focus on the best person(s) for the client’s needs irrespective of gender, race or any other factor.

-Our achievements in terms of gender diversity have earned us Employer of Choice for Women citations by the Equal Opportunity for Women Agency (now Workplace Gender Equality Agency) each year since 2009 and we have also been accredited since 2009 as a Breastfeeding Friendly Workplace by the Australian Breastfeeding Association.
+Our achievements in terms of gender diversity have earned us Employer of Choice for Women citations by the Equal Opportunity for Women Agency (now Workplace Gender Equality Agency) (2009 – 2017) and we have also been accredited since 2009 as a Breastfeeding Friendly Workplace by the Australian Breastfeeding Association.

 We understand that in our society, it is usually women who have the additional responsibilities associated with children and older family members, however we recognise that anyone may take on this responsibility, irrespective of gender, and may require flexible arrangements to help manage their personal and work lives.

 Cooper Grace Ward has specifically supported a number of female focused charity initiatives, such as the Mothers’ Day Classic Fun Run, International Women’s Day and Suited to Success.